magento/devdocs/guides/v2.1/cloud/live/sens-data-initial.md

 To delete `config.local.php`:

-1. On your local system, make sure you're on the `master` branch.
+1. On your local workstation, make sure you're on the `master` branch.
 2. SSH to the integration server:

 		magento-cloud ssh